Protected persons: General protection of civilian persons

-In case of non international armed conflict, Article 3 of Third Geneva Convention grants basic rights to civilian persons.
+In case of non-international armed conflict, Article 3 of the Third Geneva Convention grants basic rights to civilian persons.

 Civilian persons on the belligerent territory

 In case the Fourth Geneva Convention is applicable, protected persons can leave the territory, unless it will be contrary to the interests of the belligerent state (i.e. men of fighting age).

 Protected person shall have the possibility to appeal against the refusal of permission to leave the territory.
 The proceedings shall be carried in accordance with the fair trial canons.

 Several limitations could be applied to the nationals of adversary party (assigned residence, internment, registration etc.), but they should be able to receive medical assistance, practice their religion, move from danger or military zone and find paid employment.

 Civilian persons on occupied territories

 Occupying powers shall respect at least the following rights: